Safety: Measures

+Research

+Today there are multiple scientific journals focusing on safety research.
+Among the most popular ones are Safety Science and Journal of Safety Research.

+The goal of this research is to identify, understand, and mitigate risks to human health and well-being in various environments.
+This involves systematically studying hazards, analyzing potential and actual accidents, and developing effective strategies to prevent injuries and fatalities.
+Safety research aims to create safer products, systems, and practices by incorporating scientific, engineering, and behavioral insights.
+Ultimately, it seeks to enhance public safety, reduce economic losses, and improve overall quality of life by ensuring that both individuals and communities are better protected from harm.

 Standards organizations

 A number of standards organizations exist that promulgate safety standards.
 These may be voluntary organizations or government agencies.
 These agencies first define the safety standards, which they publish in the form of codes.
 They are also Accreditation Bodies and entitle independent third parties such as testing and certification agencies to inspect and ensure compliance to the standards they defined.
 For instance, the American Society of Mechanical Engineers (ASME) formulated a certain number of safety standards in its Boiler and Pressure Vessel Code (BPVC) and accredited TÜV Rheinland to provide certification services to guarantee product compliance to the defined safety regulations.

 United States

 American National Standards Institute

 A major American standards organization is the American National Standards Institute (ANSI).
 Usually, members of a particular industry will voluntarily form a committee to study safety issues and propose standards.
 Those standards are then recommended to ANSI, which reviews and adopts them.
 Many government regulations require that products sold or used must comply with a particular ANSI standard.